 Royal Dutch Shell P.L.C. became the latest big international player to buy a stake in the Marcellus Shale when it announced Friday that it will pay $4.7 billion for East Resources Inc., a Pennsylvania company that has morphed into a hefty natural-gas operator.

-In buying East Resources, whose headquarters is in Warrendale, Pa., Shell will acquire about 1.05 million acres of gas leases, including 650,000 acres of Marcellus Shale rights in Pennsylvania, West Virginia, and New York.
+In buying East Resources, headquartered in Warrendale, Pa., Shell will acquire about 1.05 million acres of gas leases, including 650,000 acres of Marcellus Shale rights in Pennsylvania, West Virginia and New York.

 East Resources, which is based in Allegheny County, is most active in Tioga County, in north-central Pennsylvania, and also owns substantial acreage in Allegheny National Forest.

-Shell's purchase of East Resources is a windfall for its founder, Terrence M. Pegula, a Pennsylvania State University alumnus who grew up in Carbondale, near Scranton, and worked in the Texas oil industry before returning to Pennsylvania in 1983.
+Shell's purchase of East Resources is a windfall for its founder, Terrence M. Pegula, a Penn State alumnus who grew up in Carbondale, near Scranton, and worked in the Texas oil industry before returning to Pennsylvania in 1983.

 East Resources built up its holdings by acquiring unwanted oil and gas acreage from companies such as Pennzoil when major petroleum operators were leaving Appalachia.
 Until the Marcellus play developed in recent years, the company primarily developed shallow wells in conventional formations.

 The sale is also a bonus for Kohlberg, Kravis, Roberts & Co., the New York private-equity firm that spent $350 million last year to buy a minority share in East Resources to finance its Marcellus development.

 "Shell's entry into the region should benefit Pennsylvania, West Virginia and New York through significant new capital investment, new jobs, and new business opportunities," Pegula said in a statement Friday.
 "I am very proud that this transaction has brought Shell into the Appalachian Basin."